Dmitriusan/docker-softether-vpn-client/README.md

 and perform setup steps as described here https://creudevel.wordpress.com/2014/02/10/install-softether-client-in-centos/comment-page-1/

+By default, image expects VPN interface name to be vpn0.
+It's customizable via VPN_INTERFACE_NAME env variable in Dockerfile.
+SoftEther VPN client takes this name from its config file.

 Should be started as root or runs docker via sudo

     # ./service.sh start